stefanhenseler/mssql-operator/README.md

-# msssql-operator
+# mssql operator
-mssql operator creates/configures/manages mssql clusters atop Kubernetes
+The mssql operator creates/configures/manages Microsoft SQL clusters atop Kubernetes.

+## Requirements
+### Kubernetes
+Kubernetes 1.7.X is the minimum version supported due to the operators use of Custom Resource Definitions.